 Many veterinarians and pet owners are concerned about the risks of encouraging traits such as very short legs, whether it is in a pedigree dog or a cross breed.
 If breeders find a ready market for their mix breed pups, they are likely to breed again in the future.
 This is something you will need to consider when thinking about buying a puppy that is mixed with a dog with health problems.

 A good way to avoid encouraging the breeding of puppies with health issues built-in, is to find your Corgi mix in a rescue center or animal shelter.
 Both Corgi and Siberian Husky breed rescues usually have mixes available from time to time.
 So it’s well worth asking around

 Back problems in Corgi mixes will also be exacerbated by excess weight.
 Therefore, one way to prevent some ailments in the corgi cross husky is to ensure it does not become extremely overweight or obese.

 If you’re working with a breeder to obtain a Corgi Husky Mix puppy, it’s important that the breeder utilizes genetic testing on both the sire and dam.
 Genetic testing may help decrease the likelihood that Husky corgi puppies will be born with any of the diseases that Corgis and/or Husky purebreds often suffer from.

 Corgi Husky Mix Breeders

 It may be easier to find a mixed breed dog for adoption at a local shelter or animal rescue than at a breeder’s.
-The same holds true for a Corgi Husky Mix.
+The same holds true for this mix.

 Is a Corgi Husky Mix Right for Me?

-Make sure that you meet the Siberian Husky parent though, as these large dogs can on occasion have temperament issues when not well bred, which you do not want passed on to your puppy.
+Make sure that you meet the Siberian Husky parent.
+As these large dogs can on occasion have temperament issues when not well bred, which you do not want passed on to your puppy.

 Since both Corgis and Huskies are energetic breeds, the Corgi Husky Mix requires daily exercise or play and will not do well being cooped up.